kevingatp/Yii2-Basic-Login-DB/README.md

 ```

-After that, Create a new file named *signup.php* for the form
+After that, Create a new file named `signup.php` for the form in `view/site/`
 ```
     <?php